-- Infant rashes are common because babies have sensitive skin to start off with.
+- Infant rashes are common because babies have sensitive skin to start with.

-- Frequent and/or runny bowel movements may cause irritation to the skin.
+- Frequent and runny bowel movements may irritate the skin.

 - Leaving a soiled (dirty) diaper on your baby’s bum for too long.

-- Your baby may be allergic to a particular type of soap, or type of baby wipes.
+- Your baby may be allergic to a particular type of soap or baby wipes.

-- Some types of diapers do not allow for enough air flow, which creates a damp environment, this encourages yeast overgrowth and may result in a rash.
+- Some diapers do not allow for enough airflow, which creates a damp environment; this encourages yeast overgrowth and may result in a rash.

-- Certain types of foods can cause a baby’s bowel movement to become too acidic, which might burn the skin.
+- Certain foods can cause a baby’s bowel movement to become too acidic, which might burn the skin.